claCase/ScoreMatching/README.md

 where $` \mathbb{P}(v) `$ can be a normal distribution $` \mathcal{N}(0,1) `$ or a rademacher distribution.

-# Denoising Score Matching
+# De-noising Score Matching
-Another way to estimate the gradient is to add noise to the samples and trying to match the gradient of the noise distribution, which is choosen a priori to be gaussian:
+Another way to estimate the gradient is to add noise to the samples and trying to match the gradient of the noise distribution, which is chosen a priori to be gaussian:

 ```math
 q_{\sigma}(\tilde x |x) = \mathcal N(x, \sigma)